edmooonddd/freeCodeCamp/README.md

 Feel free to explore each project to see the code and functionality.
 You can use these projects as references for your own learning and development.
 ### Projects Included:
 - Responsive Web Design
-- JavaScript Algorithms and Data Structures
+- JavaScript Data Structures and Algorithms
 - Relational Database
+- Scientific Computing with Python (on going...)

 Thank you for visiting, and happy coding!